cct0201/VibeCodingSample/README.md

 This project references the following open-source tools and concepts for task management:

-1. **Task Master** ([github.com/eyaltoledano/claude-task-master](https://github.com/eyaltoledano/claude-task-master)): We've integrated its task tracking and management concepts to better fit this project's development process.
+1. **Task Master** ([github.com/eyaltoledano/claude-task-master](https://github.com/eyaltoledano/claude-task-master)): We've integrated its comprehensive task tracking and management concepts to enable handling of complex project requirements:

-2. **Extension Possibilities**: Features in Task Master such as Test Strategy and Sub Tasks for each task can also be implemented in this project through custom Cursor rules (see `.cursor/rules/generate_tasks_from_plan.mdc`), but for simplicity, this demo project does not fully implement these features.
+   - Dual-layer task documentation (summary + detailed files)
+   - Dependency status tracking with visual indicators
+   - Comprehensive test strategy documentation
+   - Detailed acceptance criteria

+2. **Features for Complex Projects**: The enhanced task management system supports complex project requirements through:
+   - Precise dependency tracking that prevents work on tasks with incomplete prerequisites
+   - Detailed implementation instructions that maintain consistency across developers
+   - Strict status consistency rules to prevent misrepresentation of progress
+   - Scalable task ID system supporting parent-child relationships for task hierarchies

+To use this enhanced task management system for your own complex projects:
+1. Adapt the `.cursor/rules/generate_tasks_from_plan.mdc` file to match your project's needs
+2. Create your product requirements document in `docs/prd_*.md`
+3. Let the system generate your plan and tasks
+4. Iterate through task implementation following the defined workflow

 ---